SaswatB/FoodBeGone/README.md

 - [x] User as a supplier can login
 - [x] User as a supplier can upload their item template (food menu)
 - [x] User as a supplier can upload their last call food using item template with discount rate
+- [x] User as a supplier can select the available pickup time
 - [x] User as a buyer can login
 - [x] User as a buyer can see the map and find the restuarnt, grocery stores, cafe, bakery that have last call items on sales
 - [ ] User as a buyer can use filter to show suppliers based on distance, type (restaurant, grocery), percentage of discount